anthro-id/legal/en-US/TERMS-OF-USE.md

 We also believe that we reserve the rights to do this under one or many following reasons:
 - If things does not align with our Terms, such as Standards of Conducts, or additional terms that apply to specific services.
-- We are required to do so to comply with a court order.
+- If we are required to do so to comply with a court order.

 ## 8. DISCLAIMER OF WARRANTIES
 We strive to provide a seamless experience for users and visitors, but we cannot guarantee that every aspect of the Platform will function without interuptions.